PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### uploadFile

-This service is used to upload user file on PTOY Network (testnet).
+This service is used to upload user file on PTOYMatrix Network (testnet).

 > Parameters